Reproductive carrier screen

 There are two options:

 - A three-gene panel looks for mutations responsible for three common genetic disorders: cystic fibrosis, spinal muscular atrophy and Fragile X syndrome.
 Approximately 6% of people in Australia will be identified as carriers for one or more of these disorders, and one in 160 couples will be found to be at risk of having an affected child.
-Click here to read more.
+If a female is tested first and found to be a carrier of either cystic fibrosis or spinal muscular atrophy, a free of charge test of the relevant gene will be offered to her partner (full details will accompany the test report).

 - The Beacon expanded carrier screen is a screening test that looks for mutations in >350 autosomal recessive genes and >50 X-linked genes which cause serious disorders affecting babies and children.
 Approximately 70% of people in Australia will be identified as carriers for one or more of these disorders, and one in 20 couples will be found to be at risk of having an affected child.